 The League of Education Voters Speaker Series promotes community conversations on current issues in education.
 Previous speakers at these free events include Sacramento Mayor Kevin Johnson and researcher Pedro Noguera.

-There are currently no upcoming speaker series events.
+Upcoming speaker series events are below.
 Please join our mailing list to stay up-to-date on future events.

 A special thanks to our Speaker Series sponsors: Boeing, Microsoft, and Anonymous